The Saving Grace of Writing Other People's Love Letters

 He scouts my deepest and darkest wounded imperfection: the one I cannot see or dig

-from out my psyche, the one he will stalk, shoot, butcher, and hang like prized antlers
+for myself, the one he will stalk, shoot, butcher, and hang like prized antlers

 for leaving me, like he left the others; the one he will gift me as sign of his deep love